-Opportunity g and Grounds enance Aspiration To use local companies for providing office maintenance and grounds care.
-Location South Bruce and Local Study Area Requirements Determine the (non-nuclear) building and ground maintenance requirements both for on and off-site facilities.
-Connections Bruce Power - to understand how they have satisfied these requirements with respect to their office buildings and grounds.
+Opportunity Office Building Mainte g and Grounds enance Aspiration To use local companies for providing care.
+To use local companies for providing office maintenance and grounds care.
+Location South Bruce and Local Study Area Requirements Determine the (non-nuclear) buildi requirements both for on and off-s Connections Bruce Power - to understand how they have satisfied these requirements with respect to their office buildings and grounds.
 Local and Regional Area business involved with the provision of these types of services.
 Strengths Weaknesses Provides significant long term business opportunities for area businesses involved in provision of these types of services.
 Involves on and off-site facilities and grounds.
 May preclude small businesses because of the scale of requirements.
 Evaluation Opportunities Threats Provides long term customer continuity for area businesses.
 May allow local area businesses to up-scale capabilities (labour, equipment, and management).
 May require very special qualifications and security clearances given that the nuclear security requirements of the Project.
 Businesses from outside the Local Study Area may see opportunities to provide the services required.